At Probus School, Art, Design, Music and Drama are interwoven through our Curriculum.

 - know about great artists, craft makers and designers, and understand the historical and cultural development of their art forms.

 The learning of drama is enhanced in a variety of ways by visits from touring theatre companies, and theatre in education practitioners such as drama and movement specialists and story tellers.
 Opportunities to perform in a range of contexts both within and beyond school through class assemblies, drama workshops, partnerships and community performances enable our children to enhance their skills.
+Probus School is part of the Royal Shakespeare Company outreach and is a "Hall for Cornwall" school access excellent workshops and opportunities.

 The national curriculum for music aims to ensure that all pupils: